Tazuo Yamaguchi: Early life

-He was born to Edward and Betty Yamaguchi in Tokyo, Japan, into a Japanese American family with direct royal descent to the royal shigin poets and samurai class of ancient Japan.
+He was born to Edward and Betty Yamaguchi in Tokyo, Japan, into a Japanese American family.
+Through his grandmother Yamaguchi has direct royal descent to the royal shigin poets and samurai class of ancient Japan.
 Tazuo was named after his master shigin poet grandmother, Tazue Sakaguchi.
 He was diagnosed with bone cancer at the age of eleven, and was told his left arm would need to be amputated.
 It was estimated he had only four more years to live.
 For treatment, his mother used alternative methods of healing.